TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Usage:
 ------------------------------

+Infinite Heaven menu:

 While in ACC Heli (full menu), or in-mission (small menu) Hold <Quick dive> (space key or X button on controller) for 2 seconds to toggle the mod menu when in the ACC or in-mission.

 The menu system will display the current
-<Option name> - <Setting value or description>
-Sub-menus are indicated by >>
+[Option name] - [Setting value or description] Sub-menus are indicated by >

 Use either Arrow keys or Dpad to navigate the menu.
 Up/Down to select option.
 Left/Right to change setting or open sub menu.

+The size/step of the setting change can be made bigger/smaller by holding <Ready weapon> or <Fire>.

+Press <Binoculars> button to reset current setting.

+Press <Reload> button to set the current setting to it's minimum.
-Press <Change Stance> button to go to previous menu.
+Press <Change stance> button to go to previous menu.

-Press <Call> button to reset current setting.

-Tap mod menu button <Quick dive> while menu is open to refresh current setting.

 By design I try to keep the initial install to all regular game settings and only changed via infinite heavens in-game mod menu.
 All settings are reset to off on doing a FOB mission.
 But I suggest you play offline while the mod is installed.
 Snakebite mod manager allows easy toggling of mods.

+QuickMenu:
+- A way to quickly trigger certain Infinite Heaven commands.

+Hold down <Call>(Q or Left bumper) and press:

+<Binoculars>(F or Right bumper) to toggle the IH main menu

+In mission Quick Menu:
+<Ready weapon>(Right mouse or Left Trigger) to warp to last placed usermarker
+<Fire>(Left mouse or Right Trigger) to open the menu to heli-to last usermarker (a kludge, but nessesary to activate the inter landingzone ride on heli)
+<Action>(E key or Y button) to activate TSM
+<Reload>(R key or B button) to activate Free cam
+<Dash>(Shift or Left stick click) to activate Static camera

 Known Issues
 ------------------------------